bile0026/minecraft_bedrock_deploy/README.md

 # Current caveats
 * Does not handle opening firewall on system if required
-* Assumes SELINUX is disabled on systems that support it
+* Assumes SELINUX is disabled on systems that support it.
+Seems to work with SELINUX set to "enforcing", but needs more testing.

 # How to use this playbook